Nigel Wray warns the IRB a Euro Cup veto would end in court

 Wray envisages no circumstances in which the Rugby Champions Cup can be stopped.

-South African Super 15 franchises are currently reviewing their future participation in Super 15, with a split from Australia and a distinct possibility.
+South African Super 15 franchises are currently reviewing their future participation in Super 15, with a split from and New Zealand a distinct possibility.

 That, according to Wray, whose Sarries already have strong South African connections, could have further exciting implications for the Rugby Champions Cup.